 There is a widespread proliferation of illegal real estate schemes in Nigeria.
 There are those who will pose as government officials and even engineers and solicit for upfront payments.
 This is common in cities like Lagos and Abuja.

-Not that all the real estate investments in Nigeria are fraudulent, there are some genuine ones with reasonable returns on investment (ROI).
+Not that all the real estate investments in Nigeria are fraudulent, but there are some genuine ones with reasonable returns on investment (ROI).
 However, you must be extra careful with investing in properties by doing due diligence.

 This does not leave property agents out with this common practice of scams.
 They can take a consultation fee from you and never show up.
 That’s because they are fake and know no property vendors to join you two.
 We scrutinize our estate agents on this website.